Prosper-FRC/template-talon_standard/README.md

 The ID of this gyroscope can be found in Phoenix Tuner X.

-The default value for how the yaw comes out is in rotations, meaning that usually for logging values you need to change it to degrees for readability.
+The default value for how the yaw comes out is in rotations, meaning that for logging values, you usually need to change it to degrees for readability.

-Gyroscopes also need to be in the dead center of the robot, this is done by taking a string in the middle horizontal and vertical sides of the robot.
+Gyroscopes also need to be in the dead center of the robot.
+This is done by taking a string from the middle of the robot's horizontal and vertical sides.
 The intersection of the strings is the exact center of the robot.

+Gyroscopes can also be inverted sometimes, the way to check is to rotate the robot counter clockwise.
+If the yaw increases then your gyro does not need to be inverted.

+READ THE DOCUMENTATION I KEPT IN THE CODE